Last Updated on 14 November 2023 by Brittany

 Digital nomads have long loved exploring and residing in South America.
-Now, with the new Uruguay digital nomad visa, they can live and work remotely in one of the most underrated countries.
+Now, with the new Uruguay digital nomad visa, they can live and work remotely in one of the most underrated and safest countries in South America.

 Known for its mouth-watering steak dishes, pristine beaches, and being in a favorable timezone, Uruguay is inviting digital nomads to live in the country for six months to one year.